plekar/RiceSportsChromeExtension/README.md

 ## Solution
 A chrome extension that displays information for current, recent, and future rice sporting events with one click.
 No friction :)

+**Some Features:**
+- Utilize date tabs to check out recent and future games
+- Identify sports and details through simple game scoreboards
+- Click on past games for recaps and highlights
+- Clicking into games takes you to the Rice Sports website to see more details

 I documented a lot of the process and got some feedback from users (students) in this [twitter thread](https://twitter.com/pelufafowora/status/1350644654769844224)